waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 11 Blockage:** I assume the path east on Route 11 from the gatehouse is blocked by a Snorlax.
 (Test: Explore east from the Route 12/11 gatehouse - Low Priority).

 ### C. Past Failures & Corrections Log
-- **WKG Protocol Failure (T37321, T37494):** Received a critical system warning for hallucinating map data and failing to immediately record map transitions in my WKG.
-The edge from Route 16 to Route 17 already existed, indicating a severe memory lapse.
+- **WKG Protocol Failure (T37321, T37494, T37620):** Received multiple critical system warnings for hallucinating map data and failing to immediately record map transitions in my WKG.
+The edge from Route 16 to Route 17 already existed, and I deferred updating the Route 12 gatehouse connection.
 This is a severe breach of my core protocols.
 I must be more vigilant.
-Immediate documentation is non-negotiable, and I must trust my WKG over my own memory.
+Immediate documentation is non-negotiable, and I must trust my WKG and the game state over my own memory.
 - **`wkg_inspector` Misinterpretation (T36940):** My `wkg_inspector` tool correctly identified the two exits from Route 13.
 My conclusion that it was a dead end was a failure of interpretation, not a tool bug.
 I must be more careful in analyzing tool output against game state warnings.
-- **Biker Bug (Route 16, T37463):** The Biker at (8, 11) is bugged.
-Interacting with him triggers his pre-battle dialogue but does not initiate a battle, creating a loop.
-Abandoning this trainer for now.